-International Research and Applications Project (IRAP) - supports activities to link climate research and assessments to practical risk management, development and adaptation challenges in key regions throughout the world.
+IRAP supports international activities to link climate research and assessments to practical risk management, development and adaptation challenges in several regions throughout the world.

-|Regional Integrated Science and Assessments (RISA) - supports research teams that conduct innovative, interdisciplinary, user-inspired, and regionally relevant research that informs resource management, planning, and public policy.
+RISA supports regional research teams across the U.S. that conduct innovative, interdisciplinary, stakeholder-driven, and regionally relevant research that informs resource management, planning, and public policy.

 Sectoral Applications Research Program (SARP)